The Crouching Lion hike is a short but epic trail in Oahu, Hawaii that ends with a panoramic view of the mountains and

 The Crouching Lion Viewpoint

-After 20 minutes of hiking, you’ll reach a flat hilltop where you can stop and take in the incredible views.
+After about 20 minutes of hiking, you’ll reach a flat hilltop where you can stop and take in the incredible views.
 It’s super quiet and peaceful.
 The only sound is the breeze in the trees.

-There are steep drop-offs here that could be fatal, but it’s not an issue if you stay back from the ledge.
+There are some steep drop-offs here that could be fatal, but it’s not an issue if you stay back from the ledge.
 There’s plenty of room to walk around on the hilltop safely, even if you’re in a group.

 If you go east from here, there’s a rock platform you can scramble onto for even better views of the ocean and mountains.
 This clump of rocks is the ‘crouching lion’ that the hike gets its name from.

-You can stop at this hill, or keep going up the mountain and this trail will eventually merge with Puu Manamana, one of the scariest and most dangerous cliff trails in Hawaii.
-Not recommended unless you know what you’re doing).As always, please remember to keep the trail clean, be considerate of other hikers, and leave no trace.
+You can stop at this hill, or go further up the mountain and then the trail will eventually merge with Puu Manamana, one of the scariest and most dangerous cliff trails in Hawaii (not recommended unless you know what you’re doing).As always, please remember to keep the trail clean, be considerate of other hikers, and leave no trace.
 Thanks and happy travels!

-I assume they wanted to limit access to Puu Manamana, which is a much more treacherous hike and shares a trailhead with Crouching Lion.
+I think they actually wanted to limit access to Puu Manamana, which is a much more treacherous hike and shares a trailhead with Crouching Lion.

-But the reality is that most people were using this trailhead to do the short and easy hike to the Crouching Lion hilltop, which is one of Hawaii’s best hikes and it’s really not very dangerous at all.
+However, the reality is that most people use this trailhead to do the short and easy hike to the Crouching Lion hilltop, which is one of Hawaii’s best hikes and it’s really not very dangerous at all.